 Albizu University’s (AU) Bachelor of Science in Criminal Justice is designed to develop students’ knowledge in the field of criminology and provide a practical framework for the application of forensic techniques in crime-related scenarios.
-The purpose of the program is to prepare culturally sensitive practitioners to identify the precursors to criminal behavior, engage in ethical forensic practice, and reduce recidivism rates among ex-offenders.
+The purpose of the Bachelor in Criminal Justice program is to prepare culturally sensitive practitioners to identify the precursors to criminal behavior, engage in ethical forensic practice, and reduce recidivism rates among ex-offenders.

 Available in the following locations:MIA

-- Students will identify the biological, social, and emotional precursors to criminal behaviors and crimes.
+- Available at our Miami campus, students in the B.S. in Criminal Justice program will identify the biological, social, and emotional precursors to criminal behaviors and crimes.
 This bachelor’s degree provides criminal justice training in a professional atmosphere, with up-to-date research and practical experiences that students will be able to apply in their future professions.
-Our program will instill the skills, attitudes, and values necessary for students to be successful in forensic work.
+Our Bachelor in Criminal Justice program will instill the skills, attitudes, and values necessary for students to be successful in forensic work.

-- This program is designed to help students transition to graduate studies in fields like police psychology, public administration, law, and forensic science.
+- This bachelor’s degree program is designed to help students transition to graduate studies in fields like police psychology, public administration, law, and forensic science.

 - Students are exposed to different forensic techniques to gain a better understanding of their use in crime-related scenarios.
 Our curriculum provides a forum for the debate of psychological issues within forensic populations, particularly substance abuse and recidivism.

 - This bachelor’s degree provides students with a foundation in behavioral sciences, including integral components of physical, emotional, and social processes.